antoine-cha/codinfox-lanyon/_posts/2017-07-25-Git-list-files.md

 author: klex
 ---

-# Show information about files in the index and the working tree of a git repository
+Show information about files in the index and the working tree.

-In a git repository
+### List all files in the repository staged
 ```
 git ls-files
 ```

-has a bunch of cool options.
-For example,
+### List all files in the repository not staged in the index

 ```
 git ls-file -o
 ```
-lists all files in the repository not staged in the index, so you can delete them to have a clean repository and make a new install.
+Useful if you need a clean repository and make a new install.